FastTrackStudios/inferno/README.md

 # Clocking options

 ## Software timestamping
 It is the default option, compatible with all NICs (network cards) and Dante devices.
-It is less stable than the others, unless you disable system time synchronization.
 It requires [our fork or the Statime daemon](https://github.com/teodly/statime/tree/inferno-dev).

 Change the network interface in `inferno-ptpv1.toml` configuration file and run the daemon using: